 Kristjan Järvi lives and breathes music, using its power to create spaces in which anything is possible.
 He pursues his pioneering ideas as a conductor, producer, composer and arranger.
 Embracing everything he does with indomitable spirit and creative entrepreneurship, he runs his own production company, Sunbeam Productions.

-From conductor, to producer, composer, arranger.
-Kristjan embraces everything with an indomitable spirit of fresh and creative entrepreneurship.
-He has ‘earned a reputation as one of the canniest, and most innovative, programmers on the classical scene’ (Reuter).
-As a conductor, he directs the great classics from Wagner to Radiohead and is at home on the big international stages.
+‘Kristjan Järvi has earned a reputation as being one of the most skilful and innovative programmers on the classical scene’ (Reuters).
+He conducts the great classics from Wagner to Radiohead and is at home on the major international stages.

-Kristjan collaborates internationally with outstanding and creative personalities from the art, music and film scene.
-For example, he has composed individual pieces of music for Tom Tykwer’s ‘Babylon Berlin’ and has recorded the music for the series partly with the Absolute Ensemble and the MDR Radio Symphony Orchestra.
+Kristjan Järvi collaborates internationally with outstanding creative personalities from the art, music and film scene.
+For example, he composed music for Tom Tykwer’s prestigious series, Babylon Berlin, which he recorded with the Absolute Ensemble and the MDR Radio Symphony Orchestra.

-As a recording artist Kristjan has more than 60 albums to his credit, from Hollywood soundtracks such as ‘Cloud Atlas’, ‘Sense 8’ (both productions of the Wachowski sisters), ‘Hologram for the King’ (Tom Tykwer) and award-winning albums on Sony Classical and Chandos, to his eponymous series: the Kristjan Järvi Sound Project.
+As a recording artist, Järvi has more than 60 albums to his credit, from Hollywood soundtracks such as Cloud Atlas, Sense8 (both productions of the Wachowski sisters, who also created The Matrix) and A Hologram for the King (Tom Tykwer) and award-winning albums on Sony Classical and Chandos, to his eponymous series: The Kristjan Järvi Sound Project.

-Born in Estonia, Kristjan emigrated to the United States as a child and grew up in New York City.
-Kristjan comes from a family of conductors.
-His father Neeme and his elder brother Paavo are both great ones in their field.
-2015 Kristjan relocated his center of life from the US back to Tallinn (Estonia).
+Born in Estonia, Kristjan Järvi emigrated to the United States as a child and grew up in New York City.
+Järvi comes from a family of famous conductors.
+His father Neeme and his elder brother Paavo both conduct some of the greatest orchestras in the world.
+In 2015, Järvi relocated from the USA back to the capital of Estonia, Tallinn.